 - Keep the puff pastry cold.
 Work quickly once your puff pastry is out of the fridge, so it stays as cold as possible before baking.
 This also helps with sticking.

-A homemade strawberry toaster strudel is classic and delicious, but that doesn’t mean there isn’t room for variations.
 You can definitely switch up or add to the filling to suit your favorite toaster strudel flavors:

-- Make pumpkin toaster strudels with pumpkin pie filling and pumpkin spice mixed into the cream cheese frosting.
+- Pumpkin.
+Make pumpkin toaster strudels with pumpkin pie filling and pumpkin spice mixed into the cream cheese frosting.

-- Make cinnamon brown sugar toaster strudels.
+- Cinnamon sugar.
+Make cinnamon brown sugar toaster strudels.
 Whisk together ½ cup brown sugar, plus a tablespoon (or two) of cinnamon and a tablespoon of flour as a quick filling, and sprinkle the tops with cinnamon sugar instead of (or in addition to) the icing.

 These strawberry toaster strudels are a wholesome, homemade breakfast pastry to serve on their own.
 Or you can round out a full morning spread with other easy breakfast ideas: